Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Results

 \subsection{PCa Dataset}

 For the PCa dataset, Figure \ref{fig:PCa-mean-performance} shows the mean performance of the PGM classifier across the different feature‑set variations.
 This plot allows a straightforward comparison with the quantum‑inspired classifier and with the ensemble model results presented in Figure~6 of Pasini et al. \cite{Pasini2025}.
 Complementarily, Figure~\ref{fig:Radar} presents a radar chart summarizing the six evaluation metrics across feature-selection scenarios.
 This representation provides an integrated view of the multidimensional performance profile of the PGM classifier and facilitates an immediate qualitative comparison of the balance among the considered metrics.
-To highlight the relative behaviour of the two approaches across the 13 predefined feature subsets, we compute the element‑wise difference of the six performance metrics (Accuracy, AUC, Sensitivity, Specificity, Precision, F‑score) between the PGM and the Ensemble models.
+To highlight the relative behaviour of the two approaches across the 13 predefined feature subsets, we compute the element‑wise difference of the six performance metrics (Accuracy, AUC, Sensitivity, Specificity, Precision, F1‑score) between the PGM and the Ensemble models.
 The resulting matrix is visualised in Figure~\ref{fig:pgm‑ensemble‑diff‑heatmap}.
 The heat‑map employs a diverging blue–red colour map centred at zero: blue cells indicate a positive difference (PGM outperforms the Ensemble), while red cells denote a negative difference (Ensemble outperforms PGM).
 The intensity of the colour is proportional to the magnitude of the difference, allowing a rapid visual assessment of the scenarios in which the quantum‑inspired classifier provides a tangible advantage over the traditional ensemble method.
+The mean confusion matrices across the 30 splits for all 13 feature subsets are reported in Figure~\ref{fig:cm_pca}, providing a per-class breakdown of the classification performance between high-risk and low-risk patients.
+A detailed numerical summary of the PGM classifier performance across all 13 feature subsets, including 95\% bootstrap confidence intervals for each metric, is provided in Table~\ref{tab:pgm_pca_subsets}.